Pinafore/nlp-hw/adversarial/README.md

 This homework is about writing questions that are interesting and that a reasonable human could answer but that computers struggle to answer.

-Tools to Write Your Questions
+Tools to Write Your Question
 =======

 You are encouraged (but not required) to use this tool: